Pythonian/fakernaija/docs/source/index.rst

 Getting Started
 ---------------

 The primary interface you will interact with is the :doc:`naija`.
-You will need to import and instantiate it then you can start generating data right away.
-To whet your appetite, launch your Python shell and try out these examples:
+The ``Naija`` class serves as the main entry point for generating Nigerian-specific data.
+Import and instantiate it, and start generating data right away.
+Launch your Python shell and try out these examples:

 .. code-block:: python